fchollet/keras-blog/content/install-keras-environment-from-scratch.md

 ![Run PyCharm](/img/setup-keras/pycharm/03-run-pycharm.png)

-Congratulation on following this guide, you are now ready to start your first Deep Learning project using Keras.
+Congratulation on following this guide, you are now ready to start your first Deep Learning project using Keras on top of Theano.